Growth of k-dimensional systoles in congruence coverings: Growth of absolute systoles

 \section{Growth of absolute systoles}

 In this section we prove Theorem~\ref{thm3.1} which implies Theorem~\ref{thm A} from the introduction.

 \begin{theorem} Let $M$ be a compact arithmetic $\XX$-locally symmetric space defined over a number field $\kk$ and let $\{M_i \to M\}$ be a sequence of its regular congruence coverings of degrees $d_i$.
-Assume that the real rank of $\XX$ is $r$ and let $r_1' = \max(1, r_1(M))$, where the strongly orthogonal rank $r_1(M)$ is defined as above. \begin{itemize} \item[(i)] There exist positive constants $a_k$, $b_k$, $\beta_k$, $\gamma_k$ such that
+Assume that the real rank of $\XX$ is $r$ and let $r_1' = \max\{1, r_1(M)\}$, where the strongly orthogonal rank $r_1(M)$ is defined as above. \begin{itemize} \item[(i)] There exist positive constants $a_k$, $b_k$, $\beta_k$, $\gamma_k$ depending on $M$ such that for sufficiently large $d_i$ we have